The Dwarikas Kathmandu Hotel Nepal

 Hotel Dhulikhel Kathmandu Nepal, luxury hotel Nepal Kathmandu, Luxushotel Nepal, Luxushotels weltweit, DLW Luxury hotels worldwide, Hotel 5 etoiles Nepal Kathmandou, luxury hotel Nepal Wellness Resort - Hotel Nepal

-Luxury hotel description - 5 star hotels - DLW Luxury Hotels Worldwide
+Luxury hotel booking - 5 star hotels, five star resorts - DLW Luxury Hotels Worldwide

 The Dwarika’s Group of Hotels and Resorts is Nepal’s premier hospitality brand.
 It manages some of Nepal’s finest properties, including The Dwarika’s Kathmandu – a winner of the PATA Heritage Award and the INTACH-SATTE Heritage Award.
 The group’s mission is to provide a unique brand of Nepali hospitality which supports and promotes Nepal’s rich and diverse heritage.

 The Dwarika’s Kathmandu is a heritage hotel that takes its inspiration from the architectural grandeur of Newari royal palaces.
 The hotel houses an extensive collection of artefacts from the 13th century onwards and preserves the aesthetic sensibility of a unique civilisation.
 The elegant courtyards, buildings and rooms contain some of Nepal’s best craftsmanship, capturing the beauty and spirit of an ancient city.
 For its pioneering work in preserving Kathmandu’s heritage, the hotel has won the PATA Heritage Award and the INTACH-SATTE Award.The amalgamation of Nepal’s heritage together with its longstanding tradition of hospitality makes The Dwarika’s Kathmandu an intimate experience of a refined Nepali lifestyle.